electrickery/pd-playground/GUI/README.md

 <p>GUI3 is a simplified implementation of the comment object.
 It is as yet incomplete.

-<p>The original cocation of the Git repository is https://github.com/electrickery/pd-playground/tree/master/GUI
+<p>The original location of the Git repository is https://github.com/electrickery/pd-playground/tree/master/GUI

-<p>fjkraan@xs4all.nl, 2016-08-08
+<p>fjkraan@xs4all.nl, 2016-10-29